aivarannamaa/minipip/README.rst

 found there, then it turns to PyPI.

-If ``--port`` is given and `rshell <https://pypi.org/project/rshell/>`_ is available then uploads extracted to the target device, otherwise just extracts to local filesystem.
+If ``--port`` is given and `rshell <https://pypi.org/project/rshell/>`_ is available then uploads the extracted files to the target device, otherwise just extracts to local filesystem.
 ``--target`` directory must be explicitly given in both cases.
 If target is local filesystem, then makes sure data gets synced (useful, if target is a USB volume representing MicroPython or CircuitPython filesystem)